 Definitive Guide to Electric Car Batteries

-The battery was invented by Italian physicist Alessandro Volta in 1800.
-This remarkable invention has enabled us to power much of our modern world with advanced devices such as laptops, cell phones, satellites, and cars as electric vehicle (EV) adoption continues to accelerate.
+An electric battery is basically a device that stores chemical energy that is converted into electricity.
+The modern electric battery was invented by Italian physicist Alessandro Volta in 1800.
+This remarkable invention has enabled us to power much of our modern world with advanced devices such as laptops, smart phones, satellites, and even electric cars.

-Consumers often have concerns about battery life when considering an electric car.
+Consumers often have concerns about battery life when considering purchasing an electric car (EV).
 The thought of replacing a battery pack is particularly daunting considering the average cost is $5,000-$15,000, and that’s not including the cost of labor.

-In this article, we will explore how batteries work and how to keep them running optimally.
+In this article, we’ll explore how batteries work and how to keep them running optimally.

 Table of Contents